 The opinion of market value of real and business personal property is calculated using specific information and data about each property.
-Utilizing various computer-assisted mass appraisal (CAMA) programs, and generally recognized appraisal methods and techniques, licensed and trained property tax appraisers compare the subject property information with the data for similar properties, and with available market data.
+Utilizing various computer-assisted mass appraisal (CAMA) programs, and generally recognized appraisal methods and techniques, licensed and trained property appraisers compare the subject property information with the data for similar properties, and with available market data.
 The district adheres to the standards of the International Association of Assessing Officers (IAAO) regarding its appraisal practices and procedures, and subscribes to the standards promulgated by the Appraisal Foundation known as the Uniform Standards of Professional Appraisal Practice (USPAP) to the extent they are applicable.

-The 2023-2024 Reappraisal will also be completed in compliance with the guidelines and standards as specified by the Texas Comptroller in the Methods and Assistance Program (MAP).
+The 2025-2026 Reappraisal will also be completed in compliance with the guidelines and standards as specified by the Texas Comptroller in the Methods and Assistance Program (MAP).
 Effective January 1, 2010, Chapter 5.102 of the Texas Property Tax Code was amended to require "at least once every two years, the Comptroller shall review the governance of each appraisal district, taxpayer assistance provided, and the operating and appraisal standards, procedures and methodology used by each appraisal district to determine compliance with generally accepted standards, procedures, and methodology.
-TAD will be subject to a formal MAP review in 2022 with a final report submitted to the TAD Board of Directors in December 2022.
-As part of the 2023-2024 Reappraisal Plan, any changes made to current standards, operating procedures or methodologies will be documented by the TAD staff in preparation for the next MAP review in 2024.
+TAD is subject to a formal MAP review in 2024 with a final report expected to be submitted to the TAD Board of Directors in late 2024 or early 2025.
+As part of the 2025-2026 Reappraisal Plan, any changes made to current standards, operating procedures or methodologies will be documented by the TAD staff in preparation for the next MAP review in 2026.